mmgeorge/sly-asdf/README.md

 (add-to-list 'sly-contribs 'sly-asdf 'append)
 ```
 ## Experimental Features
-sly-asdf currently supports some very experimental syntax checker that builds on flymake.
+sly-asdf currently supports a very experimental syntax checker that builds on flymake.
 This loads the system in a separate process and highlights any compilation/load errors for currently opened buffers.
 Only tested with SBCL.
 Enable this with
 ```
 (setq sly-asdf-enable-experimental-syntax-checker t)
 ```